YScript/GALAMOST-5/docs/_build/html/_sources/forcefield-bonded-dihedral.rst.txt

 Description:

-   Function of angle interactions could be either one called from angle interaction function libary, or a self-defined device function.
+   Function of angle interactions could be either the one called from angle interaction function libary, or the one defined by user himself.
    Angle interaction function libary contains harmonic function named as 'harmonic' and harmonic cosine function named as 'harmonic_cos'.

-   Harmonic function for proper dihedrals
+   Harmonic function for proper dihedrals(harmonic)
     .. math::
         :nowrap: